-Bear Creek Lake State Park is located outside of Cumberland State Park in the middle of Virginia, less than an hour west of the capital, Richmond, providing an easy RV vacation even for those in the city.
-Bear Creek Lake is the major feature of the state park, with activities around it such as boating and fishing.
-Hiking trails abound for outdoor enthusiasts, and there's even an archery range for you to practice on.
+Bear Creek Lake State Park is located in the Cumberland State Forest in the middle of Virginia, less than an hour west of the capital, providing a relaxing RV vacation even for those in the city.
+Bear Creek Lake is the primary feature of the park, with activities revolving around water, such as boating, swimming, and fishing.
+Hiking trails abound for outdoor enthusiasts, and there's even an archery range for you to practice on if you aren't into water sports.

 Bear Creek Lake State Park offers camping in a variety of forms.
 You can bring your RV and park it at a campsite or pitch a tent.
 Cabins and lodges are also available, as well as a bunkhouse.
-Swimming in the lake is an amenity included in your overnight stay.
-There are also playgrounds near the campsite.
+Swimming in the lake is one of the most popular activities here as well as playing in the nearby Bear Creek and Willis River.
+There are also two playgrounds near the camp to keep the kids busy.

-While you're staying in the park, there are plenty of things to keep you busy.
-The nearby historical sites at Appomattox Court House and Monticello provide lots for history buffs to learn about.
-If you haven't gotten enough of the great outdoors, there are several other state parks nearby, including Powhatan State Park.
+While you're staying in the park, there are plenty of things to keep you busy too.
+The nearby historical sites at Appomattox Court House and the Chellowe Plantation House in Buckingham County provide tons of interesting information for history buffs.
+If you haven't gotten enough of the great outdoors, there are several other state parks nearby, including Powhatan State Park and Holliday Lake State Park.

 RV Rentals in Bear Creek Lake State Park